-38 Arbitration awards
+Arbitration awards

-Do reinsurance arbitration awards typically include the reasoning for the decision?
+38 Do reinsurance arbitration awards typically include the reasoning for the decision?

-Since 8 June 2010, the Arbitration Act 2010 (the Arbitration Act) has applied the United Nations Commission on International Trade Law (UNCITRAL) Model Law to all Irish arbitrations.
+Since 8 June 2010, the Arbitration Act 2010 (the Arbitration Act) has applied the United Nations Commission on International Trade Law (UNCITRAL) Model Law (the Model Law) to all Irish arbitrations.
 The Arbitration Act provides that an award made by an arbitrator must be in writing and shall state the reasons on which it is based, unless the parties agree otherwise.